-The finish should be at the end of a straight-away extending a distance of at least 150 yards.
+• The finish should be at the end of a straight-away extending a distance of at least 150 yards.
 The finish line should be at the "mouth" of a rope funnel leading into a rope chute.
 The mouth of the funnel should be at least 15 feet wide.
 The chute should be 15-feet wide at the mouth and narrow down at least 15-25 deep.
 Give the runners ample space in the chute.
 The rope should be supported by stakes place approximately 20 feet apart.
 The stakes at each end should be driven in to ground or set in post holes.
 They should be solid enough to permit the rope to be drawn tight.
 They should be padded.
 It is a requirement to have at least one camera set up to capture the finish of each regional/sectional race.

-Width of chute: 15 feet down to 30 inches
+Length of chute: 15-25 feet or more Width of chute: 15 feet down to 30 inches